World Continence Week (WCW) Will Be Celebrated June 18-24, 2018

 World Continence Week (WCW) is an annual initiative devised and managed by WFIP, with the approval of the International Continence Society.
 It is a global initiative intended to raise awareness of bladder weakness, pelvic pain and other debilitating conditions which impact greatly on the lives of patients and carers.

 The objective of WCW is to raise global awareness of such conditions and help remove stigmas and taboos via events, publications, press releases and the like.
 This with a view to providing a reliable and easily accessible forum for those seeking information.
 It also promotes a multidisciplinary approach to treatments as well as issues such as access and reimbursement.

-We will continue to add links and 2017 information as it becomes available.
+We will add country information links and 2018 information as it becomes available.

 History of World Continence Week

 The Simon Foundation for Continence has been celebrating World Continence Week since 2009, which was the first occurrence of this global event.
 The first World Continence Week program in 2009 was a result of the work of the International Continence Society (ICS) and its Continence Promotion Committee (CPC), along with many organizations and individuals who are devoted to improving the lives of those who live with incontinence.